HackTestes/NVML-GPU-Control/README.md

 * This project is NOT endorsed or sponsored by NVIDIA
 * This project is independent and not affiliated to NVIDIA

-## Supported hardware

-* Any NVIDIA CUDA supported card with a driver higher or equal to version 520

 ## Dependencies